 I bonds are incredibly low risk because they are backed by the full faith and credit of the United States government.
 The United States has never defaulted on paying back its debtors who hold savings bonds.
-The only risk of receiving your principal back is for the United States government to fail pay its debts.
-Savings bonds are the safest investments that you can find.
+The only risk of receiving your principal back is for the United States government to fail to pay its debts which makes savings bonds the safest investments that you can find.

 I Bonds Benefit From High Rates of Inflation

 You may hate paying more money at the gas pump and more money for groceries but there is an upside to that.
-While inflation may mean paying more for goods and services; inflation also means higher wages and higher interest rates on I Bonds.
+While inflation may mean paying more for goods and services; inflation also means higher interest rates on I Bonds since the payment rate is pegged to inflation.

 I bonds are currently paying 7,12% in interest for the next six months.
-The interest rate reset in the beginning of November and will pay investors this rate through April.
-Inflation is likely to stay high for the next year so the bonds are a good investment for the next 12 months.
+The interest rate reset in the beginning of April and will pay investors this rate through November.
+Inflation is likely to stay high for the next year so I bonds are a good investment for the next 12 months at least.

 I Bonds Can Be Purchased Online

-You no longer have to go to bank of financial institution to purchase a savings bonds.
+You no longer have to go to a bank or financial institution to purchase a savings bonds.
 You can buy I Bonds right from the comfort of your own home on the US Government’s website at treasurydirect.gov

-I Bonds Can Be Held For A Long Duration
+I Bonds Can Be Held For The Short Term Or Long Term

-I bonds earn interest for a 30 year time period unless you cash them in.
-You can sell in an I Bond anytime after holding them for 12 months.
+I bonds offer flexibility.
+I Bonds earn interest for a 30 year time period unless you cash them in.
+You can sell an I Bond anytime after holding one for a minimum of 12 months.
+If you sell a bond before five years, you forfeit the last three months of interest earned.

 I Bonds Are Tax Free